esneyderg357/DJsonLoader/README.md

 				obs:"pending certification",
 				languages:[1,4,6],
 				lastpost:"DJsonLoader!",
+				photo:"xjcush2.jpg",
 				accessdata:{
 					login:"admin",
 					password:"123",
 					idrole:3
 				}
 			};

-Load the options of a select, using data from an array:
+To load data from the object accessdata use prefixes: 'accessdata.login' , 'accessdata.password' Load the options of a select, using data from an array:

 			//simple